Victim Witness Services

 Victim Witness Advocates are assigned to work with assistant district attorneys in all of Middlesex County’s superior, district, and juvenile courts.
-In addition, specialized advocates are assigned to the Child Abuse Unit, Elder and Disabled Abuse Unit, Appeals Bureau, Homicide Unit and the Domestic Violence Program
+In addition, specialized advocates are assigned to the Child Protection Unit, Elder and Disabled Persons Protection Unit, Appeals Bureau, Homicide and Unsolved Unit and the Domestic Violence Program.

 These compassionate and dedicated professionals are an integral part of the prosecution team.
 Advocates work with those impacted by crime, guiding them through the criminal justice system, accompanying them to interviews and hearings, and ensuring that they are aware of their rights.
 Advocates also provide referrals to community resources, including emergency shelter and rape crisis counseling.

 The criminal justice system can be confusing and difficult to navigate.
 Advocates explain the court process and offer support, and informs you of the role expected of you as a victim or witness.
 Here is a glossary of terms you may find helpful as you navigate the criminal justice system.

 Abuse Prevention Orders

 Victim witness advocates help victims of stalking and harassment file Harassment Prevention Orders.
 For information about these orders, please see the 258E Fact Sheet and Eligibility for Harassment Restraining Orders.

-Advocates also provide assistance to victims of domestic violence and educate them about abuse prevention orders (209A restraining orders).
+Advocates also provide assistance to victims of domestic violence and educate them about abuse prevention orders, Massachusetts General Laws, Chapter 209A.
 The Middlesex District Attorney's brochure, Understanding Restraining Orders, explains the protection available and how to apply.

 The Middlesex District Attorney’s Victim Witness Services Bureau is dedicated to ensuring that crime victims and witnesses are aware of their important entitlements and services mandated by the Massachusetts Victim Bill of Rights.
 The Victim Bill of Rights, Massachusetts General Laws, Chapter 258B, mandates that victims and witnesses of crime have:

 1. The Right to Be Informed.